Car Insurance and Vehicle Registration: Requirements by State

 Electronic Insurance Verification at the DMV

 Gone are the days of just flashing a paper insurance card at the DMV counter.
 Most states now use electronic insurance verification (EIV) systems that connect DMV databases directly to insurance company records.
-This means the DMV can instantly check whether your vehicle has active coverage — no physical card required.
+This means the DMV can instantly — or near-instantly — check whether your vehicle has active coverage.
+For a deeper dive into how these systems work, see our guide on car insurance verification.

 How Electronic Verification Works